fonbnk/docs/api-v2.md

-  fieldsToCreateOrder: Record<string, any>; // union of required fields from deposit and payout orderParams?: string; // merchant-defined reference callbackUrl?: string; // button URL on status page in the widget }
+  fieldsToCreateOrder: Record<string, any>; // union of required fields from deposit and payout orderParams?: string; // merchant-defined reference callbackUrl?: string; // button URL on status page in the widget webhookUrl?: string; // optional webhook URL for this specific order status updates, it will override the default one set for the merchant
+}
 ```